 St. James Paris Relais Château

 Tucked away in a residential area is the elegant St. James Paris, the only chateau-hotel in Paris.
 The refined Napoleon III style façade is juxtaposed by the flamboyant décor of the interior, including the sweeping, black and white grand staircase.
-Hot-air balloons are a recurring them throughout the hotel in recognition of St. James Paris being on the site of the city’s first aerodrome where hot-air balloons once gathered and launched.
+Hot-air balloons are a recurring theme throughout the hotel in recognition of St. James Paris being on the site of the city’s first aerodrome where hot-air balloons once gathered and launched.

 The spacious rooms are individually styled and decorated with witty details such as leopard print, tartan, jungle or chinoiserie fabric, beds that might be Baroque or Gothic, and trompe l’oeil ‘parquet’ carpets, bowler-hat lights and cases of butterflies.
 Other amenities include a Michelin-starred restaurant, a Guerlain spa, fitness room and library/bar.